-The Guardians' expenses - with the exception of those incurred by the Board - are met from the Fund and include remuneration, staff expenses such as office services, travel, and professional development.
+The Guardians' costs - with the exception of those incurred by the Board - are met from the NZ Super Fund and Elevate NZ Venture Fund and include remuneration, staff expenses such as office services, travel, and professional development.

 Certain expenses of the Board are met from Parliamentary appropriation and are composed of Board fees, the cost of travel to and from Board meetings and the cost of external audit for the Guardians.